 In a tractor plant, for example, you wouldn’t need a scheduling system for one or two models, but you probably would for four.
 Often the cost curve has just this kind of "knee"–a step change triggered by adding one more model or level of variety–and you can determine whether moving beyond the knee is worth the additional expense.
 You can also assess the benefits of innovation, and determine the focal point where a given innovation overshoots what most customers want and are willing to pay for.

 Model T also puts in place the processes and practices that keep complexity out.
-Similar kinds of analyses can diagnose business, organizational, process and IT complexity.
+Similar kinds of analyses can diagnose business strategy, customer, organizational and process complexity.